 In a footnote to its explanation, Human Rights Watch added: ‘The only exceptions that Human Rights Watch has made to this policy is to call for military intervention where massive loss of human life, on the order of genocide, can be halted through no other means, as was the case in Bosnia and Rwanda in the 1990s.’

 The footnote in the Human Rights Watch statement may provide a useful clue to understanding some of the reticence in this area.
 A militaristic tendency has crept into human rights discourse in recent years, encouraged by talk of ‘humanitarian intervention’ and the ‘responsibility to protect’.
 Of course, human rights law has never been pacifistic, in the sense of a principled and intransigent opposition to the use of force under all circumstances.
 The preamble of the Universal Declaration says that human rights must be protected by the rule of law so that ‘man is not to be compelled to have recourse, as a last resort, to rebellion against tyranny and oppression’.
 But there has been a growing willingness to contemplate military interventions as the ultimate solution to serious human rights violations.
-In these discussions, it seems that an appeal to the US military intervention (or, often, an ex post facto rationalization), albeit framed in reluctant language, is rarely very distant.
+In these discussions, it seems that an appeal to US military intervention (or, often, an ex post facto rationalization), albeit framed in reluctant language, is rarely very distant.

 Another influence may be the debates about the relationship between peace and justice in the context of prosecutorial strategy at the International Criminal Court.
 In situations where there is an arguable case that peace negotiations may be jeopardized by prosecution, such as northern Uganda and even Darfur, there has been political pressure on the International Criminal Court from bodies like the African Union to back off in respect for the interests of promoting peace.
 Encouraged by human rights NGOs, the Prosecutor of the Court has taken the view that the quest for peace should not condition his decisions about selection of situations and cases.
 In a policy paper issued in September 2007, the Prosecutor cited paragraph 3 of the preamble to the Rome Statute (‘Recognizing that such grave crimes threaten the peace, security and well-being of the world’), noting that ‘[t]he ICC was created on the premise that justice is an essential component of a stable peace’.
 He wrote that ‘there is a difference between the concepts of the interests of justice and the interests of peace and that the latter falls within the mandate of institutions other than the Office of the Prosecutor’.
 Furthermore, ‘the broader matter of international peace and security is not the responsibility of the Prosecutor; it falls within the mandate of other institutions’.